 This course builds upon the experience gained in Basic Drawing.
 Exploration of the expressive range of drawing in a variety of media and techniques.
 Offered every spring.
+Prerequisite: ART 110 rerequisite.ru

 Intermediate Sculpture

 A further exploration of spatial concepts as they relate to sculptural form.
 More sophisticated issues concerning the expressive characteristics and structural possibilities of materials will be investigated.
 Projects will be directed toward the pursuit of personal interpretation.
 Appropriate techniques and materials will be examined on an individual basis.